 There are numerous shops in Tavistock, including plenty of places to eat and drink, but the area is also packed with tourist attractions.
-Here are our suggestions for five fun and entertaining ways to spend some time with your parents in the local area.
+Here are our suggestions for five fun and entertaining ways to spend some time with your elderly parents in the local area.

 Open every day except Sunday and Monday, Tavistock Pannier Market has a long history dating back to 1105, when it was granted its Royal Charter.
 Mainly an indoor market, on sunny days the stalls spill over into the nearby streets, and although some traders operate five days a week, there is a general theme for each day.

 Launceston Steam Railway

 Everyone loves a steam train, and at nearby Launceston, you can ride on a narrow-gauge railway for over two miles, to the nearby village of Newmills.
 At Launceston Station, there is a shop, café and museum, where you can view vintage motorcycles, cars and machines, along with a host of railway memorabilia.

 You can explore the Physic Garden, the Sensory Garden and the Lavender Garden, all via level and accessible pathways.
 Visit the on-site bookshop and then head for the Monastic Shop, which offers goods handmade by monks and nuns from across Europe.
 You can then rest and relax in the Grange Restaurant, over a selection of hot and cold drinks, snacks and hot meals.

-Mikis’ care story
+Dulcie’s care story

 National Marine Aquarium

 The Eddystone Reef Tank boasts the largest viewing panel in the UK, and you can also explore the marine animals in the Atlantic Ocean Tank, and the Great Barrier Reef Tank.
 The entire venue is accessible to wheelchairs, with a few available for use by visitors, and carers are admitted free of charge.

 Devon Guild of Craftsmen

 Head east to Bovey Tracey on the other side of Dartmoor to visit the Devon Guild of Craftsmen.
 The exhibition centre is full of artwork and local crafts – watch craftsmen and women at work, learn about their work, and even have a go yourself.